outaagunga/documentation/strategy-forex.md

 Price is considered to be “walking” a band when:

-* At least K consecutive closes (allowing 1 bar exception) within X × ATR of the same SD1 band AND price may temporarily touch the middle band once without invalidating the setup
+* At least K consecutive closes (allowing 1 bar exception) within X × ATR of the SD1 band (e.g., K = 3, X = 0.3), where price may touch the middle band once during the walk without resetting the counter
 * Price does **not** mean-revert back to the middle band
 * The middle band slopes in the direction of price